- What is a Progressive Jackpot?

 - Awarded after spinning a combination of jackpot symbols (Jackpot Giant)

 - Awarded as a (low probability) outcome of the bonus round (Gladiator, Winnings of Oz)

 Many slots use a combination of the above.
-For instance, Megajackpots uses a combination of (1) and (2).
+For instance, Megajackpots uses a combination of (1) and (2) and in Dream Drop, a special jackpot round in which (2) can happen can randomly occur (1) before any spin.
 Arguably option 3 has more entertainment value than the others as it adds to the excitement of the bonus round and creates the possibility of a near miss.

 Another approach to RTP for progressives is to show the RTP for the progressive jackpot separately and this is done in the case of Fluffy Favourites.
 Regular Fluffy has an RTP of 95.3% and progressive Fluffy has an RTP of 89.9% plus an extra 3% for the jackpot.